GRIDAPPSD/GOSS-GridAPPS-D/docs/source/developer_resources/UML_Diagrams.rst

 As Derived from the Functional Specification
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This document presents a selection of GridAPPS-D domain (class) diagrams to supplement the *OSPRREYS Functional Specification* document.
+This section presents a selection of GridAPPS-D domain (class) diagrams to supplement the *OSPRREYS Functional Specification* document.
 The purpose is to enhance understanding of the functional specification, by providing graphical walkthroughs of some important use cases.
 The reader